In the Presence of AbsencE

 American culture treats death as either a public spectacle or a highly private matter.
 But the attendant sorrow and pain don’t disappear, and time doesn’t heal all wounds; it just changes them.
 In the Presence of Absence posits that one way to move forward is to deal with our grief—to admit its existence, sit with it, make space for it, and work through it.
 To hold it in its constancy and discover what it can engender.
 The artists in this exhibition offer a place to start.

-A publication with contributions from Michelle García and Jessica Lynne will follow.
+A publication with contributions from Michelle García and Jessica Lynne is available for purchase or download below.
 The exhibition’s curatorial fellow is Nick Witchey, and curatorial adviser is Meghana Karnik.
 Melinda Hunt’s work appears courtesy the Canada Council for the Arts.